karllhughes/learn/_posts/2024-11-15-optimizing-developer-content-for-success.md

 ### Sales Enablement

 Lastly, don't overlook the power of sales enablement content.
 Sometimes companies forget that  marketing isn’t just about TOFU.
-Creating bottom funnel content that directly supports your sales team is often times the easiest win.
+Creating bottom-funnel content that directly supports your sales team is often times the easiest win.
 Address common sales objections, provide in-depth product information, and showcase specific use cases.
 This type of content can be invaluable for closing deals.

 > “What content would help your sales team actually close deals in the next 3 months?” –Karl Hughes, CEO at Draft.dev